 Energy efficiency is key to the transition towards a more competitive, secure and sustainable energy system.

 The EU has set itself a 20% energy savings target by 2020.
-In 2018, European institutions reached a political agreement, which sets a binding energy efficiency target for the EU by 2030 of 32.5%, with a clause for an upwards revision by 2023.
+In December 2018, European institutions adopted the Energy Efficiency Directive, that was part of the Clean energy package and set a binding energy efficiency target for the EU by 2030 of 32.5%, with a clause for an upwards revision by 2023.

 Petrochemicals Europe and the Cefic to which its belongs support the shift towards a low-carbon economy and the measures that accompany them – as long as they are cost-effective, technology-neutral, based on scientific facts and not discriminatory towards one sector over another.